Lightning-AI/pytorch-lightning/docs/source-pytorch/common/trainer.rst

                 """Get the devices when set to auto.""" return torch.cuda.device_count()

+        # This is part of the built-in `XPUAccelerator`
+        class XPUAccelerator(Accelerator):
+            """Accelerator for GPU devices."""

+            @staticmethod
+            def auto_device_count() -> int:
+                """Get the devices when set to auto.""" return torch.xpu.device_count()

-        # Training with GPU Accelerator using total number of gpus available on the system
+        # Training with GPU Accelerator using total number of gpus, either CUDA or XPU, available on the system
         Trainer(accelerator="gpu")

 enable_checkpointing